 Video: Memories: Coffey sets playoff game record for D-man

 1993: The Pittsburgh Penguins' bid for a third straight Stanley Cup championship ends with a 4-3 overtime loss to the New York Islanders in Game 7 of the Patrick Division Final, stunning the sellout crowd at the Civic Arena.
-David Volek, who enters the game without a goal in the 1993 Stanley Cup Playoffs, scores his second of the game at 5:46 of overtime for the win.
+David Volek, a forward who enters the game without a goal in the 1993 Stanley Cup Playoffs, scores his second of the game at 5:46 of overtime for the win.
 The Islanders split the first six games of the series and lead 3-1 with less than four minutes to play in Game 7.
-However, Ron Francis scores at 16:13 and sets up Rick Tocchet's tying goal with 60 seconds remaining to force overtime.
+However, Ron Francis scores at 16:13 and sets up the tying goal by Rick Tocchet with 60 seconds remaining to force overtime.
 The Penguins have the better chances in OT until the Islanders get a 2-on-1 break.
 Ray Ferraro sends a perfect pass to Volek, who beats Tom Barrasso for the win, putting New York into the Wales Conference Final.
 It's the Islanders' last playoff series victory until they defeat the Florida Panthers in six games in the 2016 Eastern Conference First Round.

 Video: Memories: Isles eliminate Penguins on Volek's OT goal

 2003: Jean-Sebastien Giguere ties a playoff record with his third consecutive shutout in the Anaheim Ducks' 4-0 win against the visiting Minnesota Wild in Game 3 of the Western Conference Final.
 Giguere finishes with 35 saves and Paul Kariya scores twice in the second period for the Ducks.
-Minnesota's Jacques Lemaire makes some history of his own by becoming the first in NHL history to coach 100 Stanley Cup Playoff games after playing in 100 or more postseason games.
+Minnesota's Jacques Lemaire makes some history of his own by becoming the first in NHL history to coach 100 Stanley Cup Playoff games after playing in at least 100 postseason games.

 2011: Dwayne Roloson earns his eighth straight victory when the Tampa Bay Lightning defeat Boston 5-2 in Game 1 of the Eastern Conference Final at TD Garden.
-Roloson, 41, equals Jacques Plante's record for consecutive wins in one playoff year by a goaltender who's celebrated his 40th birthday.
+Roloson, 41, equals Jacques Plante's record for consecutive wins in one playoff year by a goalie who's celebrated his 40th birthday.

 2013: Jonathan Quick makes 35 saves and the Los Angeles Kings defeat the San Jose Sharks 2-0 at Staples Center in Game 1 of the Western Conference Semifinals.
 Slava Voynov and Mike Richards score for the Kings, who open a playoff series at home for the first time since 1992.